-That rotting back deck isn’t doing you any favors, either in terms of hosting guests or improving the attractiveness of your home.
-If you want to make your home feel more grown-up, it’s time to upgrade.
+That rotting back deck isn't doing you any favors in terms of hosting guests nor in terms of improving the attractiveness of your home.
+So, if you want to make your house look and feel more grown-up, it's time to upgrade.

 Install a smart thermostat.